Alvinella pompejana: Introduction

-In 1980 Daniel Desbruyères and Lucien Laubier, just few years after the discovery of the first hydrothermal vent system, identified one of the most heat-tolerant animals on Earth — Alvinella pompejana, the Pompeii worm.
+In 1980 Daniel Desbruyères and Lucien Laubier, just a few years after the discovery of the first hydrothermal vent system, identified one of the most heat-tolerant animals on Earth — Alvinella pompejana, the Pompeii worm.
 It was described as a deep-sea polychaete that resides in tubes near hydrothermal vents, along the seafloor.
 In 1997, marine biologist Craig Cary and colleagues found the same worms in a new section of Pacific Ocean, near Costa Rica, also attached to hydrothermal vents.
 The new discovery and subsequent work led to important progress in the scientific knowledge of these special worms.

 They can reach up to 13 cm in length and are pale gray, with red tentacle-like gills on their heads.
 Perhaps most fascinating, their tail ends are often resting in temperatures as high as 80 °C, while their feather-like heads stick out of the tubes into water that is much cooler, 72 °F. Scientists are attempting to understand how Pompeii worms can withstand such extreme temperatures by studying the bacteria that form a "fleece-like" covering on their backs.
 The bacteria have also been discovered to be chemolithotrophic, contributing to the ecology of the vent community.
 Recent research suggests the bacteria might play an important role in the feeding of the worms.

 Attaching themselves to black smokers, the worms have been found to thrive at sustained temperatures of from 45 to 60 °C and even 105 °C for a short time, making the Pompeii worm the most heat-tolerant complex animal known to science after the tardigrades (or water bears), which are able to survive temperatures over 150 °C.